Velotype/velotype/README.md

-# browser-tsx-core
+# Velotype
-Fast and small TSX framework for creating high performance websites
+Fast and small full stack TSX and webserver framework for creating high performance websites using Deno

-** NPM Package export is currently under testing and is not stable yet **
+** JSR Package export is currently under testing and is not stable yet **

 Differences from react/preact:
 * Focuses on Object Oriented Classes (no use*() function calls)